USAJOBS/help-center/working-in-government/unique-hiring-paths/students/transcripts.md

 *	Any honors you received.
 *	The date your degree was awarded.

+## Can I submit a copy of my transcript?

+The job announcement will tell you if you can submit a 'copy' or 'unofficial copy' of your transcript or if it needs to be a 'certified copy'.
+Most of the time it's okay to submit an unofficial copy of your transcript when you first apply to the job.
+If you get further along in the application process, you may need to submit an official, certified and unopened copy from your academic institute.

+## How do I request a transcript?
 To request a transcript, first visit your school's website.
 You may be able to complete your request online.
 If your college doesn’t offer this service, contact the  Registrar’s Office.
 The Registrar’s Office may require specific personal information before sending you the transcript.
 You may need to provide:

 *	Your full name and handwritten signature.
 *	Your social security number or student ID number.